Boone - the Early Years

 “We’ve got a lot of corn flour and wheat flour, but also have knives, gunpowder, balls, lead, blankets, nails, sewing things, and even baths.”

 “Damn, that’s a good mix.
 Well, Running Horse here is the leader of this group, and they all have old rifles in fifty caliber.
 If you give him a poke of balls in that size with a poke of gunpowder he’ll share them around, and they’ll all be your best friends.
-With the braves balls and powder are the best items, guns are, too, but the authorities don’t like that.
+With the braves gun powder and balls are the best items, guns are, too, but the authorities don’t like that.
 With the chief a decent knife is a good idea, and things like flour and salt for the whole village are good, too.”

 “Right.
 Give me a moment while I get some, and you can explain to him what’s going on when I hand them over.”
 Ned nods yes, so Boone goes to the wagon where they have some of the trade goods set for easy access.
 He puts together a pouch of suitable rifle balls, and a half pound pouch of gunpowder.

 In a few minutes Boone is back with two pokes which he hands to the brave while Ned explains what the gifts are for.
-The brave opens the pokes, looks inside, smiles, nods, and talks to the other braves.
+The brave opens the pokes, looks inside, smiles, nods yes, and talks to the other braves.
 After a moment Ned says, “He’ll lead the way and hunt for game, but you’ll have to provide the cooked food each night.
 I explained you’re in no big hurry, so he should go the way with the best water and grazing.”

 “Thanks, Ned.
 Tell him I got a deer yesterday, and I’ll leave it up to him when and what he hunts for.”